Deploy a service¶

 1. Run Salt function¶

-To deploy a service, indicate the desired target and the state.apply
+Indicate the desired target and use the state.apply

 function, for example: